 Physical exfoliation also called manual or mechanical exfoliation or the general ‘scrubbing’ we know, is simply the mechanical removal of dead skin cells by abrasion.
 This involves using products that contain some type of rough material like grains or ground-up nuts.
 When you rub this in circular motions on your face, the layer of dead skin cells will be removed.

 Differences Between Chemical And Physical Exfoliation

-From the above definition, we can actually deduce that chemical and physical exfoliation is definitely not the same thing.
+We can deduce that chemical and physical exfoliation is definitely not the same thing from the above definition.
 If you are wondering what differences set them totally apart from each other, here are some of them:

 - Physical exfoliation relies on the manual removal of skin cells while chemical exfoliation, on the other hand, loosens the bonds that hold the cells together to make it easy to wipe away the dead cells.